grigoscool/Todo_test_drf_api/README.txt

 Backend Assignment: Simple Todos and Reminder API

-The assignment involves the creation of a TODO and Reminder REST JSON API using Django.
+The assignment involves the creation of a TO_DO and Reminder REST JSON API using Django.
-Create a CRUD API for a simple TODO Management application.
+Create a CRUD API for a simple TO_DO Management application.
 TODOs are organized in boards, on every board there can be multiple TODOs.
-A TODO contains a title (str), done (bool), a created (datetime) and updated (datetime) timestamp.
+A TO_DO contains a title (str), done (bool), a created (datetime) and updated (datetime) timestamp.
 A board has a name (str).

 Via a REST API it must be possible to: